 If you or your loved one has been diagnosed with Down Syndrome and you need to apply for benefits, contact the law firm of Phillips Disability.
-Our knowledgeable disability advocates will walk you through the application process or help you file an appeal if you were denied disability.
+A Social Security Disability lawyer from our firm can walk you through the application process or help you file an appeal if you were denied disability.

 Schedule your free consultation by calling 1-800-503-2000 today.